isa-group/elastic-smart-contracts/README.md

   sudo apt install docker-compose sudo apt update
   ```

+   3.1 Make sure Docker is up and running.

 4. Install Go 1.13 or greater, in order to do so you need to run:
   ```
   sudo add-apt-repository ppa:longsleep/golang-backports